Valentine's Day Children's Books

 9. There Was an Old Lady Who Swallowed a Rose! by Lucille Colandro

-This is a that uses rhyming words to tell the story of a woman that likes to swallow all sorts of crazy stuff.
+This is a really funny book that uses rhyming words to tell the story of a woman that likes to swallow all sorts of crazy stuff.
 My son thinks this whole series is absolutely hilarious and begs for me to read the books over and over again to hear the funny stuff that she swallows.
-In this story the old lady is swallowing different Valentine's Day themed items to make a special present for someone she loves.
-It kind of makes you wonder why she didn't just create the item on a table or something.
-I guess she has a very talented stomach. really funny book

 10. Happy Valentine's Day, Curious George by N. Di Angelo